YOUR JUICE CART

 • Food storage

 These xenoestrogens, as they’re known, get stored in our fat tissues and bind to our hormone receptors mimicking the action that oestrogen has.
 The result of this is that the oestrogen we produce ourselves also gets stored in our fat cells because there’s already something that looks like oestrogen sitting on and taking up all the receptor space.
+When we add to this picture low progesterone, a sluggish metabolism, slow liver detox (again very common due to our lifestyles), we end up with oestrogen dominance because not enough of it is getting excreted.

 So what can you do?